ArctosDB/documentation-wiki/_how_to/How-to-Change-Locality-Single-Specimen.markdown

 date: 2019-05-29
 ---

-# How To Change Locality and Event information for a single specimen
+# How To Change Locality and Event information for a Single Catalog Record

-To edit a single specimen with simple locality information.
+To edit a single catalog record with simple locality information.

-Find a specimen, click Locality
+Find the record you want to edit, click Locality

-Note that the locality is used for many specimens which are exceedingly unlikely to be from the intended locality.
+Note that the locality is used for many catalog records which are exceedingly unlikely to be from the intended locality.

 <img width="388" alt="Screen Shot 2019-05-29 at 11 41 52 AM" src="https://user-images.githubusercontent.com/5720791/58582578-da931e00-8206-11e9-8ccd-5cf63524c0b0.png">